xray55/free-coding-resources/README.md

 > *The resources added include [EbookFoundation/free-programming-books] for C Programming and [rigtorp/awesome-modern-cpp] for modern C++ practices.*

 ---
-## 🗺️ New: AI Generated Roadmaps
+## 🗺️ New: Market-Driven Roadmaps (2025)
-*The Hermes 3 Agent has designed the following curriculum paths using our library:*
+*Hermes 3 analyzes the job market daily to build these curriculum paths from our library:*
 - 🎓 **Frontend React Dev**
 - 🎓 **Systems Engineer (Rust/C++)**
 - 🎓 **Java Enterprise**